 Most organizations believe that their incident response personnel can become 38% to 100% more effective if they can collaborate better.
 This shows that businesses need to think beyond the conventional siloed tools that don’t communicate or share data.
 Leveraging integrated collaboration for security and IT ecosystem that controls processes, detects threats, and resolves problems.

-These collaborative technologies can improve the effectiveness and accuracy of the human factor when different teams are working on incident detection and response.
+These collaborative technologies can improve the effectiveness and accuracy of the human factor when different teams are working on estimate maker incident detection and response.
 Look for integrations and automation of controls, policies, and processes as well as workflows and data sharing among IT and incident response teams.
+There are many automation tools like Selenium, Salesforce, Power BI, Tableau which is helping cut down the manual works of the team.
+To get a hold of the modern tools, some organizations even arrange a training process for the co-workers in technologies like RPA, Selenium, Salesforce, Big Data, Tableau Training, etc.

 We cover ways to collaborate, how to know if you’re not collaborating, and how to boost incident collaboration in the workplace.
 However, what are the real benefits of integrated collaborations during an IT Incident?